jden/jsw/README.md

 [this shareable config](https://github.com/feross/eslint-config-standard) if you want to configure hundreds of options individually.

-Pro tip: Just use `standard` and move on.
+Pro tip: Just use `jsw` and move on.
 There are actual real problems that you could spend your time solving! :P

 ### What about Web Workers?